daisys-cloud/vue-convex-clerk-starter/README.md

 **Credits**: Built upon the excellent foundation from [Aaron Saunders' vue-convex-clerk-auth](https://github.com/aaronksaunders/vue-convex-clerk-auth), taking it from auth-only to a complete production-ready starter.

+**Author**: Developed and architected by [Martin Ess](https://github.com/daisys-cloud) with focus on local development workflow and enterprise-grade code quality.

 ## 📚 Learn More

 - **[Vue 3 Guide](https://vuejs.org/guide/)** - Frontend framework